.45 ACP Ammo

 We may earn a commission when you purchase through the links on our site.
 Find out more here.

 “The only reason I carry a .45 is because they don’t make a .46.”
-How many times have I heard that old chestnut?
-Technically, they now make a .46-plus – the .500 S&W Magnum (.500 bullet diameter) and the .480 Ruger (.475 bullet diameter), to name a couple — but they are heavy-duty revolver rounds and a bit much for self-defense.
-I guess you could carry them, but you’d better wear a pretty big coat to hide them.
-At any rate, the old .45 ACP is the largest commonly available self-defense round going.
-How did it get to be that way?
-We cover this and much more in our search for the best .45 ACP Ammo.
+How often have we heard that saying?
+While there are now rounds like the .500 S&W Magnum (.500 bullet diameter) and the .480 Ruger (.475 bullet diameter) that are technically larger, these are powerful revolver cartridges not ideal for self-defense.
+Carrying them would require a substantial coat to conceal them.
+The classic .45 ACP remains the largest widely used self-defense round available.
+Curious about how it earned this status?
+We’ll explore this and more as we dive into finding the best .45 ACP ammo.

-Continue reading for the whole backstory, or skip to the review section for my take on:
+Keep reading for the full story, or jump to the review section for my analysis on:

 AmmoPrice per round